DEFRA/waste-permits-api/readme.md

 npm run api-test
 ```

+## API Documentation using Swagger

+[Swagger](https://github.com/glennjones/hapi-swagger) can be accessed in the path "/documentation"

 ## Contributing to this project

 If you have an idea you'd like to contribute please log an issue.